TShippen/zotero-adobe-ocr-plugin/README.md

 ## Setup

 Open Zotero `Settings` > `Adobe OCR` and enter your Client ID and Client Secret.
 Use the Validate button to confirm they are working.
-You can also set default preferences for OCR language, output type, and cancellation behavior from this pane.
+You can also set default preferences for OCR language, output type, and cancellation behavior.

 <img src="docs/screenshot-preferences.png" alt="Adobe OCR preferences pane showing API credential fields, validation status, and default OCR options" width="600">